 IP VIETNAM recently made a decision that could have significant implications for intellectual property in Vietnam.
 In Decision 3612w/QD-SHTT issued on 24 February 2023, Vietnamese Patent No. 21899 for the invention of a "360-degree rotating house in cistern" was invalidated.
-The invalidation was made at the request of one of the inventors of the invention, who found out that he was not named as a co-owner of the patent.
+The invalidation was made at the request of one of the inventors of the invention, who realized during the patent application process that he was not named as a co-owner of the patent.

 The dispute began when the inventor discovered that he was not listed as a co-owner of the patent, despite being a collaborator in the invention process.
-Without reaching an agreement with the other inventor, he filed a patent invalidation request with IP VIETNAM, arguing that the recorded patent owner did not have the right to file the application.
+Without reaching an agreement with the other inventor, he filed a patent invalidation request with IP VIETNAM, arguing that the recorded patent owner did not have the exclusive right to file the application without including him as a co-owner.

 Article 86.1 of the Intellectual Property Law specifies that certain individuals and organizations have the right to register inventions, industrial designs, and layout designs.
-This includes inventors who have created the intellectual property through their own efforts and resources, as well as organizations or individuals who have provided funding or material support to the inventors.
+This includes inventors who have created the intellectual property through their own efforts and resources, as well as organizations or individuals who, under certain conditions, have provided funding or material support to the inventors.